Matlyce/apex_settings/README.md

-# APEX SETTINGS - REEVIEW
+# APEX SETTINGS - REVIEW

 "Apex Settings" allows you to backup all your Apex Legends game settings and export them as a single file (e.g. settings.apexconfig), then share it or keep it as a "backup" for you to reload this configuration later.
 This is very useful for streamers who want to share their settings or anyone who wants to save their Apex Legends settings.